Welcome. Come on in.

 Here's what I believe: unprocessed grief takes up space.
 A lot of it.
 When we're carrying losses we were never given the tools to process, we're exhausted and too depleted to think freely, create, or connect.

 And when we heal?
 We get our energy back.
 Our clarity.
-Our capacity to imagine something different.
+Our capacity to imagine something different—and to actually build it.

 That's why I do this work.